Getting Materials from Other Libraries

 How long does it take for materials to arrive?

-How do I know when my item arrives?
+How will I know when my item arrives?

-You’ll be sent an e-mail as soon as we receive your material, either notifying you where to download it or where to pick it up.
+You’ll be sent an email as soon as we receive your material, either notifying you where to download it or to pick it up at the Cayan Library Service Desk.
+If you'd like your item sent to you via campus mail, just let us know, ill@sunypoly.edu

 Where do I pick up and return books?

-Books can be picked up and returned at the Cayan Library circulation desk.
-The library will also ship books to your home address for your convenience.
+Books can be picked up and returned at the Cayan Library Service Desk.
+The library will also ship books to your home address upon request.

-Second, you can log on to ILLiad, click on the "Received Articles" link, and then click on the "Transaction Number" of the article you want to see, which will take you directly to the article.
+If your request was processed through ILLiad, you can also log on to ILLiad, click on "Received Articles," and then click on the "Transaction Number" of the article you want to see.

 Can an item be recalled early, before the due date?